 Sales that are not advertised, listed, or promoted to potential buyers.
+In limited circumstances, if a sale is marketed it could also possibly qualify for R-26 if it is supported with market evidence that it sold significantly different than similar properties.
 A sale with this reject reason and no explanation attached will not be automatically rejected by the PTCO.
 Additional documentation is required.